Visiting a pumpkin patch is a great family experience for fall.

 Thomas Family Farm

-Fun park opening in October
+Fun park open weekends starting in September – October 29

 Along with the 10-acre corn maze, there’s a paintball, apple cannons, and other activities.
 Fun park open in October starting at 10 a.m..
 Look here to find which nights the farm is open.